MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/New-WebBinding.md

 ```

 ## DESCRIPTION
-Adds a new binding to an existing Web site.
+The **New-WebBinding** cmdlet adds a new binding to an existing website.

 ## EXAMPLES